AI Chat labeling

 Overview

-By configuring metrics, you can send chat transcripts as prompts to a dedicated AI model, which then analyzes the conversation and determines the correct value (e.g., a classification, a label, a number, or a piece of text) based on your specific instructions.
+The AI Chat Labeling feature allows you to automatically extract crucial metrics and insights from your chat conversations using Artificial Intelligence.
+By configuring metrics, you can send chat transcript and the prompt for AI to analyze the conversation and extract the correct value (e.g., a classification, a label, a number, or a piece of text) based on your specific instructions.

 Key Concepts and Components